Chartability/POUR-CAF/README.md

 _This heuristic is synthesized from standards_.

-__Description__: Scrolling experiences cannot be adjusted or opted out of.
+__Description__: Scrolling experiences must provide a way to be adjusted or opted out of.
 Infinite scrolling, parallax scrolling, and “scrollytelling” experiences must come with the ability to be turned off or used optionally, with an option like “load more” or “next” in its place for keyboard only users.

 __Cited standard__: [https://inclusivedesignprinciples.org/#give-control](https://inclusivedesignprinciples.org/#give-control)